d-moos/MLJourney/lesson_01_python_numpy.md

 #### 4. Why This Matters for RL

-In RL, you'll frequently:
-- Process batches of states (2D/3D arrays)
-- Apply actions across multiple environments simultaneously
-- Compute rewards for many transitions at once
-- Update Q-values or policy parameters using vectorized math
+In reinforcement learning you will constantly manipulate **batches of numeric data**.
+A single state might be a small vector, but during training you typically process many states at once as a 2D or 3D array (for example, a batch of image frames).

+You will also apply **actions across multiple environments simultaneously** when you use vectorized environments, compute **rewards for many transitions in one go**, and update **Q‑values or policy network parameters** using matrix multiplications and other vectorized operations.
+All of this becomes natural and efficient when your data is stored in NumPy arrays and you think in terms of array operations instead of Python loops.

 **Example:** Computing Q-values for a batch of states